canyon289/canyon289.github.io/dev/content/articles/Data Science/GettingADSJob.md

 Nonetheless, if you're dead set on getting a Data Scientist job I hope this advice helps, And once you get a DS job be sure to send me a link to your blog post or tweet thread sharing your advice.
-At that time you too will become a true data scientist
+At that time you too will become a true data scientist.